eProsima/vulcanexus/docs/rst/tutorials/hri/stt/stt.rst

     docker compose -f stt-compose.yaml up -d

 This command will start the ``hri_stt`` node in a new container, enabling the action server to receive transcription requests.
-To check that the node is running correctly, attach a new terminal to one of the running containers and run:
+To check that the node is running correctly, attach a new terminal to the running container and run:

 .. code-block:: bash